snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/servicenow-knowledge-connector.md

             All other values can be default.

          1. In the OIDC provider registration form, you need to add a new OIDC provider configuration.
 Select the search icon against *OAuth OIDC Provider Configuration* field to open the records of OIDC configurations.
-Select New.
+Select **New**.

-         1. The following table provides guidance on how to fill out OIDC provider configuration form
+         1. The following table provides guidance on how to fill out OIDC provider configuration form:

              Field | Recommended Value
              --- | ---